infoatgodreams/GoDreams-Repository/Volume 3/Reference Reading/Research Papers/Global Research/Global Childhood Report 2021.md

 - The index tracks a series of events that, should any one of them occur, mark the end of an intact childhood.
 	- These events are called “childhood enders” and include:
 		- child dies
-		- malnutrition permanently impairs a child's development [[Nutrition]]
+		- malnutrition permanently impairs a child's development [[Roll Ups/Nutrition/Nutrition]]
-		- child leaves or fails to enter school [Education](Education)
+		- child leaves or fails to enter school [Education](Roll%20Ups/Education/Education.md)
 		- child begins work life
 		- child marries
 		- child has a child
-		- and child is a victim of extreme violence [Child Safety](Child%20Safety)
+		- and child is a victim of extreme violence [Child Safety](Roll%20Ups/Child%20Safety/Child%20Safety.md)

 - Depending on the number and severity of enders experienced, the loss of childhood could be complete or only partial.
 But once a child experiences an ender, childhood becomes fractured rather than complete.
 Each event represents an assault on childhood.
 At some point, as the assaults mount up, childhood ends.